 Note: While this legal concern is appreciated, the Working Group notes that none of the measures suggested in this draft advice document would require ICANN to issue any recommendations for how registrars and registries price their domain names.

+Nor does this advice presume that ICANN itself would be responsible to collect or publish any data that is confidential due to its contract party role.
+Third-parties could be hired to collect data under confidentially provisions, and to report results in the aggregate and/or use anonymous labels.

 Endnotes